-Our volunteers are a group of women who provide and invaluable service to our community and to survivors of sexual violence in the greater Fredericton area.
-SVNB's volunteers must identify as women in a way that is significant to them.
-We use an inclusive definition of “woman” and “female” and we welcome trans women, genderqueer women, and non-binary people who are significantly female-identified.
-Involvement with the Centre gives volunteers the opportunity to gain experience, knowledge and skills in many areas, including crisis counselling, advocacy, non-profit organizations and a variety of issues related to sexual violence.
+Our volunteers are a group of women, trans, non-binary, two-spirit, and/or gender-diverse people who provide and invaluable service to our community and to survivors of sexual violence in the greater Fredericton area.
+Involvement with SVNB gives volunteers the opportunity to gain experience, knowledge and skills in many areas, including crisis intervention, advocacy, non-profit organizations and a variety of issues related to sexual violence.

-Our volunteers take between 4-6 shifts on our support line and also accompany those who have been sexually assaulted to the hospital and/or police station when requested.
+Our volunteers take between 4-6 shifts on our support line and provide support to those affected by sexual violence.
 Our volunteers are actively involved in different aspects of our work (i.e. public speaking, advocacy, fundraising, calls, etc) and are expected to attend the monthly meetings.

 Interested applicants must complete the following steps in order to become a volunteer at SVNB.

-We appreciate calls and inquiries from Male / male identified allies about how they can help in the struggle to eradicate sexual violence.
+We appreciate calls and inquiries from men about how they can help in the struggle to eradicate sexual violence.